-4. God commands Abraham to go to the land that He will show him.
+4. God commanded Abraham to go to the land that He will show him.

 a.
 God did not tell Abraham where he was going.

 b.
-God told him to go and gave him promises to stand on.
+God told him to go and gave him promises to stand on as he traveled.

 Warren Wiersbe, “Living by faith means living by promises and not by explanations.”

 II.
-God Will Finish What He Starts in Us
+God Will Finish What He Started in Us

 A. God revealed His glory to Abraham in Ur